What Can I Offer as a Supervisor

 I’m Lisa, 52, based in Salford, married, mum to 2 grown children, counsellor and clinical supervisor.
 I hope this pen picture will give you a sense of who I am and how I work but please, do feel free to come and meet me too before you make a decision.

-Qualified to Diploma level in 2009, and now in private practice with a diverse range of clients from a wide variety of backgrounds and with many different presenting issues.
+Qualified to Diploma level in 2009, and currently in the 3rd year of a Counselling and Psychotherapy Degree.
+In 2020 I offered over 800 sessions to in private practice with a diverse range of clients from a wide variety of backgrounds and with many different presenting issues.
 I have a bespoke, confidential outdoor therapy room in which clients and supervisees feel welcome and safe.
 After qualifying in supervision, I soon began my work as a Clinical Supervisor with a large school based charitable organisation, which supports my firm belief in early intervention.
 I also offer supervision to private counsellors.
 I am currently studying in Year 3 of Counselling and Psychotherapy Degree.

 Throughout supervision I hope to offer security and understanding - a reflective, safe space.
 It should be a collaborative experience, and whilst client work will always be at the forefront of our time together, I feel it is key to know you too.
 Not only as their counsellor, but as a person.